 - Spry Whimsy Fiber Arts: Ever wanted to dive into yarn crafts, or even make your own yarn?
 Spry Whimsy offers a wide variety of classes in areas like crocheting, knitting, yarn spinning, weaving and more.

 - Torn Edge Arts: Try your hand at metalsmithing, jewelry making and stained glass arts from former art teacher Sue Moberly.
-You'll walk away with your very own handcrafted piece of jewelry.
+You'll walk away with your handmade piece of art once you're done!

 DelecTable offers chef-led dining experiences that are educational and entertaining.
 Learn about the chef's inspiration and where they sourced their ingredients as you dine (you might end up wearing a blindfold and seeing some sparks, too).
 For a hands-on experience, DelecTable's cooking classes range in cuisine offerings and techniques, all taught by experienced chefs.